 Of course you have the option to hire a taxi for a day or for a run.
 But if you are going to stay in Mauritius for more than two weeks and you plan to thoroughly explore the country, you are advised to get behind the wheel of a vehicle to greater savings.

 Taxi can be practical but they become expensive in the long run.
 Of course, to find a vehicle, the best way is to rent it.
 You will find Car rental services all around the island.
 But the ideal would be to rent it as soon as you get off your plane at the airport.
 We recommend you a cheap car hirer – Avis.
+And if you are planning a visit to the beautiful islands of the Seychelles, visit this link for more information on car rental in Seychelles.

 On the road